awwright/http-progress/draft-wright-http-patch-byterange.md

 ## The Content-Type field

 A "Content-Type" part field MUST have the same effect as if provided in a PUT request uploading the entire resource (patch applied).
-Its use is typically limited to providing the media type of new resources that don't exist.
+Its use is typically limited to creating resources.

 ## Other fields